ImgBotApp/InternetNL/test/sitednssec/passed/description_en.md

-Congratulations; this domain name uses DNSSEC.
-Visitors who also use DNSSEC at their side are protected from being redirected to false IP addresses.
+Congratulations!
+Your domain name is digitally signed.
+Visitors whose systems validate domain signatures are protected against manipulated  translation from domain name into rogue internet addresses.